 Dynamic Taxonomy: One of the primary benefits of using a primary tag is that it exposes the depth of content available to your users.
-Many publishers do this through the use of sections, which often turns out to be redundant and, in turn, ignored:

 Using a variety of relevant tags for every article, rather than just repeating the same handful of sections, opens up more opportunities for targeted descriptors.
 For example, instead of using "Recipes" as a section over and over again, a primary tag can be used to create specific content flows for topics like "Vegetarian," "Soups," or "Cocktails."

-Richer SEO: Since a primary tag exposes more information about your article, it also supplies more relevant data to Google's algorithm.
+Richer SEO: Since a primary tag exposes more information about your article, it also supplies more relevant data to Google's algorithms.
 Surfacing content in usable ways supports Google's mission to serve content based on audience behavior and intent instead of outdated and frowned-upon SEO methods like keyword stuffing.
 This approach is called white hat SEO, or ethical SEO.